-I know how it looks at the surface.
+I know how it looks on the surface.
 I have turned a vision and a concept into reality and that reality is a beautiful and high quality clothing range.
-I have entered the children's fashion world where I have literally no connection, no foundation and it seems like I have always been here.
+I have entered the children’s fashion world where I have literally no connection, no foundation and it seems like I have always been here.

 I am a mum who gets to work from home and be at school pick up, drop off and do all of the dance runs while still running an amazing business.

 I have been given the opportunity to travel to amazing places.

 The reality behind it is underpinned by the fact that I am learning.
 I rarely get to bed before 1am, finding quality time with my family is a struggle and my house is a big giant mess (and I HATE messes 🤣).
 I also work around kids screaming and getting a solid block of uninterrupted work time that isn’t in the ungodly hours of the night time is a rarity.

 Instagram and Facebook show none other than pretty pictures and my core values which indicate wholesome, happy, steady growth both personally and professionally.
 It also seems to ooze confidence like it is an overflowing pot of beer😜.
 And I recently discovered how disturbing that is.

 Aside from the challenge of a new business, I have encountered an array of personal challenges this year (the universe has an art for impeccable timing right? 🤣) and I was having a day where I was just feeling completely depleted of my energy and any emotional resources.